 (e) that the applicant has not complied with the provisions of any regulation made with respect to applications for certificates.

-We hope you found this article useful?
-For further enquiries, you may reach out to us here, and we’ll get back to you immediately.
+We hope you found this article useful.
+For further inquiries, you may reach out to us here, and we’ll get back to you immediately.